sallkhad/SeeSD/Makerspace/readme.md

 This is our leadership team [SeeSD](https://www.seesd.org/team).
 We are looking for more leaders.

-If you think you have what it takes to change Africa.
-Join us, and let share skills and work together.
+If you think you have are a leader, join us, and let share skills and work together.

 Check out the CONTRIBUTING file or the page on the site for more details.

-If anything in these instructions doesn't work or doesn't make sense, open an issue here or email SeeSDSenegal@gmail.com
+After reading all above and still nothing makes sense, you can still email us SeeSDSenegal@gmail.com.
+We are always eager to get feedback or suggestions from people.

 Check out the Handbook (Coming soon Makerspace hand-book)